skip to main content

 For just about $25, the Momcozy offers a lot of bang for your buck.
 It’s mini but doesn’t skimp on features, boasting an impressive range of sounds (20 in total), including white noise, pink noise, nature sounds and soothing spa-like music and lullabies.
 It also doubles as a light source, perfect for seeing during those late-night feeds or for older toddlers who are scared of the dark.
 You can turn the light on or off with a quick tap of the little light icon in the center or adjust the brightness simply by long pressing it.
 I really like how you can flip the machine with the light face up for brighter light when you need to grab a diaper or bottle, or down for a more subtle night light glow.

-The Momcozy’s compact design (shown here next to the Hatch) makes it ideal for use at home or if you’re traveling.
+The Momcozy’s compact design (shown here next to an older model of the Hatch) makes it ideal for use at home or if you’re traveling.

 The lightweight, compact design and long battery life of the Momcozy make it especially great for hotel stays and trips to grandma’s.
 “Love that it’s portable and holds a charge,” said one Babylist parent.
 Another called it “so easy to use” and “convenient.”
 I couldn’t agree more.
 While Momcozy states the sound machine has a 10-hour battery life, I was able to get two nine-hour+ nights out of it before having to recharge (which only takes two and a half hours to fully charge).